GauravPathania18/CodeVerter/README.md

 ## Support

-For support, issues, or feature requests, please open an issue on [GitHub Issues](https://github.com/yourusername/codeverter/issues).
+For support, issues, or feature requests, please open an issue in your repository's issue tracker.

 ## Acknowledgments